Brittle star: Water-vascular system

 The vessels of the water vascular system end in tube feet.
 The water vascular system generally has one madreporite.
-Others, such as certain Euryalina, have one per arm on the aboral surface.
+Others, such as certain Euryalida, have one per arm on the aboral surface.
 Still other forms have no madreporite at all.
 Suckers and ampullae are absent from the tube feet.

 Nervous system

 The nervous system consists of a main nerve ring which runs around the central disk.
 At the base of each arm, the ring attaches to a radial nerve which runs to the end of the limb.
 The nerves in each limb run through a canal at the base of the vertebral ossicles.

 Most ophiuroids have no eyes, or other specialised sense organs.
 However, they have several types of sensitive nerve endings in their epidermis, and are able to sense chemicals in the water, touch, and even the presence or absence of light.
 Moreover, tube feet may sense light as well as odors.
 These are especially found at the ends of their arms, detecting light and retreating into crevices.